| What

 We

-stretch our wood and aluminum frames at the following basic
+stretch our frames at the following basic

 tensions: